 What we do

-- Provide training, education and awareness to organisations and the public on how to live well with dementia
+• Provide training, education and awareness to organisations and the public on how to best support people living with dementia

-- Support people living with dementia to lobby and raise awareness of dementia in their own right.
+• Support people living with dementia to raise awareness of dementia in their own right

 Dementia is an overall term used to describe a wide range of symptoms associated with the deterioration of functions including memory, thinking, behaviour and the ability to perform everyday activities.